Outsourcing in India: The hub of IT Support, Talent & Innovation

 Given the time zone differences, outsourcing companies in India provide the quickest time-to-market.
 For example, the 12-hour time difference in India and the USA leads to the faster completion of work, which further leads to increased productivity with greater efficiency.

 According to a study in 2019, India is ranked 5th among Asian countries for proficiency in English.
 The country boasts of the second-largest English-speaking population in the world after the USA.

 Over the years, outsourcing companies in India have been providing best-in-class services by adapting to internal and external capabilities.
 Due to the skills, communication, technology, deliverables, and many more advantages, India is perceived as a global destination for outsourcing IT services.

 What are the Disadvantages?

 People always discuss the advantages of outsourcing in India.
 But here we have also discussed what are the disadvantages if a company decided to outsource their work to India.

-More than all other advantages of outsourcing to India, that sets the industry apart it is the ability to innovate and persevere in tough times.
-The Indian digital and technology space is amongst the fastest growing, compared to other South East Asian counterparts.
-With Google announcing a $10 billion investment fund for advancing digitization in India, it’s only safe to say that this is the space to look out for; be it for outsourcing or any other business opportunity.
+The advantages of outsourcing to India vastly outweigh the disadvantages.
+What sets the Indian outsourcing industry apart is the ability to innovate and persevere even in tough times.
+The Indian digital and technology space is among the fastest-growing ones, compared to its other South East Asian counterparts.
+With Google announcing a $10 billion investment fund for advancing digitization in India, it is safe to say that this is the space to look out for; be it for outsourcing or any other business opportunity.